Montana FAMLI Act: Policy Design

-The Montana Family And Medical Leave Insurance Act (the FAMLI Act) would pool small amounts from employees and employers to create a dedicated funding stream for workers when they need time off to care for themselves or a loved one.
-From these small contributions representing less than half of one percent of wages, eligible workers would receive a portion of their wages while on leave.
+The Montana Family And Medical Leave Insurance Act (the FAMLI Act) would pool small contributions from employees and employers to create a dedicated funding stream for workers when they need time off to care for themselves or a loved one.
+From these small contributions, representing less than half of one percent of wages, eligible workers would receive a portion of their wages while on leave.

-This model has already been put into practice in several states, demonstrating a cost-effective approach that boosts workers’ economic security, families’ well-being, public health, and the overall economy.
+Several states have implemented this model, demonstrating a cost-effective approach that helps employers retain workers, boosts workers’ economic security, and improves families’ well-being, public health, and the overall economy.

 Who is covered?

-Covering as many workers as possible is essential to program success, not only to ensure workers get the benefits they need, but also because it spreads out the overall costs and keep the contribution levels lower.
+Covering as many workers as possible is essential to program success, not only to ensure workers get the benefits they need, but also to spread out the overall costs and keep the contribution levels lower.

 In general, FAMLI Act will cover the vast majority of workers.
-In order to qualify for FAMLI benefits, the eligible employee have earned qualifying wages under UI benefits, and have contributed into the FAMLI Fund.
+In order to qualify for FAMLI benefits, the eligible employee must earn qualifying wages under UI benefits, and have contributed into the FAMLI Fund.